 SmileShops have been a key driver in expanding access to care by reducing friction of purpose and improving our member conversion.
 These locations serve as point of destination retail experience, providing members with an omni-channel opportunity to learn more about our aligners.
-As of March 31, 2019, we had over 240 SmileShops across the U.S., Puerto Rico, and Canada, and expect to open approximately 30 new SmileShops per month for the remainder of 2019.
-In addition to our stand-alone SmileShops, we have entered into a five-year non-exclusive agreement with CVS Pharmacy, Inc., pursuant to which we have the ability to open up to 1,500 SmileShops within CVS stores across the country to increase accessibility, brand awareness, and member conversion.
-We have also entered into a pilot agreement for SmileShops within selected Walgreens locations, and are exploring similar arrangements with other domestic and international retailers.
+We have over 300 SmileShops across the U.S., Puerto Rico, Canada, Australia, and the U.K., and expect to open approximately 20 new SmileShops per month for the remainder of 2019.
+In addition to our stand-alone SmileShops, we have entered into five-year non-exclusive agreements with both CVS Pharmacy, Inc. and Walgreens Co., pursuant to which we have the ability to open up to 1,500 SmileShops within CVS stores and any number of SmileShops within Walgreens stores across the country to increase accessibility, brand awareness, and member conversion.
+We are also exploring similar arrangements with other domestic and international retailers.
 We utilize a highly disciplined and analytical approach to selecting SmileShop locations that support our brand image and that correlate with our member base.